Debugging is the process of analyzing code flow against specific defect or bug in software application with the help of debugging tools.

 Now the issue is fixed.

 After we have analyzed the root cause of the issue, fixed and verified.
-The next step is to deactivate breakpoint.
+The next step is to deactivate the breakpoint.
 Click on “Deactivate breakpoints”